10 Best UX Research Methods and When To Use Them

 The six most common types of UX research include:

-Qualitative research can also help you understand and interpret the context of your users’ answers to the UX questions and tasks you have listed, identify behavior trends and develop respective solutions.
+Qualitative research can also help you understand and interpret the context of users’ answers to UX questions and tasks you have listed, identify behavior trends, and develop respective solutions.
+It typically uses UX research methods such as focus groups, interviews, and usability tests.

 Evaluative research is used to assess your website or app solution and determine whether it meets the needs and expectations of your users and if it is accessible and easy to use.

 There are numerous UX research methods that can help you collect valuable feedback about your UX design.
-Below, we’ll share ten of the most common methods you can use to gather insights.
+Below, we’ll share 10 of the most common methods you can use to gather insights:

 1. Focus Groups